Jubilee-Protocol/.github/profile/README.md

 Jubilee is a hybrid Layer 2/Layer 3 protocol designed to unify Ethereum's programmability with Bitcoin's permanence.
 It operates as a high-performance, EVM-compatible ZK-Rollup (L2) on Ethereum while using the Bitcoin blockchain as a Layer 3 (L3) for immutable data anchoring.

 This unique architecture creates a symbiotic "best-of-both-worlds" solution, enabling sophisticated DeFi applications with a dual-security proposition previously unseen in the blockchain ecosystem.
+For the complete whitepaper, visit [JubileeProtocol.xyz](https://jubileeprotocol.xyz) today.

 ---